The-Microservice-Dungeon/docs/docs/trading/tradingService.md

 ## Spawns and Spacestations

-Even if the trading service is not the owner of the spacestations, their positions on the map are still needed and so saved to match the robot position with the positions of the spacestations in case of a request to the trading service.
-For example if a robot wants to sell resources, but is not located on spacestation.
-The data initially comes from the map service which has to emit them as an event for every spacestation:
+Even if the trading service is not the owner of the space stations, their positions on the map are still needed and so saved to match the robot position with the positions of the space stations in case of a request to the trading service.
+For example, if a robot wants to sell resources, but is not located on space station.
+The data initially comes from the map service which has to emit them as an event for every space station:

 {
   "planet_id": "fe9732a9-b905-4934-8835-ed5a93494397"